You Can Sue City Hall

 What to Do If You're Injured

-If you slip and fall on a badly maintained staircase at a government building, or if a garbage truck wipes out your hedge, or if your car is sideswiped by a school bus, there is some good news.
-You can normally seek to recover compensation from those responsible.
+You can normally seek to recover compensation when the government is responsible for the injuries.
 The federal government and most states have laws that authorize liability suits for a wide range of negligent conduct.

 You may also encounter some obstacles depending on the type of case.
 Many laws cap the amount of damages that you can potentially recover from the government.
 Certain types of lawsuits - such as medical malpractice lawsuits against a government hospital or personal injury lawsuits against legislators acting in an official capacity - may be precluded as well.
 An attorney should be able to guide you through these and similar obstacles.